tprasadtp/ubuntu-post-install/docs/configuration.md

 - Check [Sample YAML](/yaml) configuration file [here.](/yaml)

-!!! tip "Using config file"

-    - If you are testing, it might be a good idea to use a local file which holds this configuration data.
-In that  case use `-C <filename>` option.
-    - After you customize, might want to use simulate flag. `sudo ./after-effects -s -C config.yml -Y`
-    - If both `-C` and `--remote-yaml` are used, local config file takes priority, and remote file is **completely** ignored.

 ## Autopilot mode

-Setting `"AUTOPILOT=true"` or `--autopilot` will run all the tasks specified in the YAML file.
+USing`--autopilot` will run all the tasks specified in the YAML file.
 The order in which tasks are run is as follows.

 - Update
 - Upgrade